gvwilson/sensibleadventures/misc/bear-02.md

 she could do later.
 "He's still not completely healed," she told Mope, "But he can take us up as long as we don't push him too hard.
 Come on!"
-She grabbed a double handful of cloud and levered herself up onto Cloak's back.
+She grabbed a double handful of cloud and levered herself up onto Charger's back.

 "Um..."
 Mope hesitated.